-Why Warren Buffet Stock Picks are Watched Closely
+Why Warren Buffett Stock Picks are Watched Closely

 There is a reason why people call Warren Buffett the “Oracle of Omaha”; it’s because Warren Buffett stock picks tend to outperform the market, especially over the long term.
 But what about Warren Buffett tech stocks?
 How do they perform?